 Each Year, We Donate Thousands of Dollars to Charity

 Like most websites, we make money from advertising.
-But Petful (formerly Pets Adviser) is different — we use that money for good.
+But Petful is different.
+We use that money for good.
 We have always set aside and donated a sizable portion of our net advertising revenue.
 That has meant hundreds — and lately, thousands — of dollars each year to help animal shelters, groups or related causes we believe in.

 Any remaining ad revenue is recycled right back into this website to cover our expenses so we can meet our other major commitment: to give our readers the tools they need to have happy, healthy pets.